Befa79/sandwich/README.md

 The creation of the pop-up message for the recipe deletion confirmation was very difficult, and i finally found in stackoverflow this : https://stackoverflow.com/questions/9139075/how-to-show-a-confirm-message-before-delete

+If you wish to test it,

 ### Responsiveness
 There is 2 approach for Responsiveness:
 - The sidenavbar triggered with materializecss framework
 - Change style for x-small screen size

 NB: This part was a real struggle as the use of Materializecss made it very difficult to target the correct element to style.
+However, it pushed me to learn more the dev tool use.

 ## Deployment